-Through Cal MediConnect, enrollees have access to a wider scope of benefits than many traditional health plans.
+Through Cal MediConnect, enrollees have access to a wider scope of benefits than many traditional Medicare Advantage health plans.
 For example, Cal MediConnect covers dental, vision, non-medical transportation services, and non-emergency medical transportation services.

-Access to care and utilization of benefits under Cal MediConnect is convenient due to it utilizing a high level of care coordination.
-The Department of Health Care Services (DHCS) and CMS contract with MMPs that oversee and are accountable for the delivery of covered Medicare and Medicaid services for Duals in seven counties: Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara.
+Access to care and utilization of benefits under Cal MediConnect is convenient due to the high level of care coordination.
+DHCS and CMS contract with Medicare-Medicaid Plans (MMPs) that oversee and are accountable for the delivery of covered Medicare and Medicaid services for Duals in seven counties: Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara.
 MMPs are responsible for providing a comprehensive assessment of enrollees' medical and behavioral health, LTSS, functional, and social needs, and for ensuring care coordination for enrolled Duals based on these assessments.
 Cal MediConnect is designed to offer opportunities for enrollees to self-direct services, to be involved in care planning, and to live independently in the community.
 Enrollees and their caregivers work with interdisciplinary care teams to develop person-centered, individualized care plans (ICPs).